 Meet international grafter Joe Bobby Wood who’s originally from Newcastle in England.
 He’s been down under for 7 years living, working & experiencing life.
 In this article, he tells us about his great experiences, why he chose the town he moved to, how he copes with missing home & advice he shares for anyone thinking of moving to New Zealand.

 “The worst that can happen in most cases is you don’t like it & then can go home anyway at least knowing you tried”

 Why New Zealand?

 Lord of the Rings!
 After university I knew I wanted to go travelling somewhere & from Lord of the Rings, I knew NZ would be beautiful so thought why the hell not!
 The original plan was to go through NZ, Australia and Asia in one year.
 After arriving in New Zealand with my brother, I knew pretty much straight away I wanted to stay longer, especially after I arrived in Queenstown.
-Kiwis are just real laid back people.
+Kiwis are just really laid back people.

 “All you have to do is stop buying stuff you don’t need”

 The Queenstown Magnet

-In Queenstown specifically it is the people.
+In Queenstown specifically, it is the people.
 That said there aren’t many Kiwis here!
-It’s a nice small town of only like 30,000 people but there is loads going on.
+It’s a nice small town of only like 30,000 people but there’s loads going on.
 It has a great community of hospitality workers.
 I got to know loads of people that worked across town & made some great friends.
 Then when I left for Australia I tried to find a town like it.
 I tried Byron Bay and Cairns but although they are backpacker towns, they didn’t feel the same.
 I had met my girlfriend in Australia & came back with her.
 She hadn’t been here before & she fell in love with it too!